87PizzaStudios/godot_light_fow/README.md

 There are three exported variables in this scene to integrate with your project:
 1. Fog Texture: This is the Texture2D instance used to overlay the scene.
 2. Light: This is a Light2D instance from your own project that will be used to reveal the scene.
 See the provided sample project for example.
-These
 3. Light Occluders: This is a node in your scene hierarchy that has all of the light-occluding polygons as children.